patrickmineault/codebook/brains.myst.md

 ### Saving our working memory

 One of our strongest weapons against overloading our working memory is *convention*.
-Conventions mean that you don't have to remember details in your working memory.
+Conventions mean that you don't have to remember details in your working memory - you can rely on your long-term memory instead.
 For example, let's say you want to call a helper function that splits a url into its constituent parts.
 You might instinctively know that the function to call is `split_url` and not `splitUrl` or `splitURL` or `URLSplitterFactory().do`.
-That's because Python has a convention that says that you separate words with underscores (snake case) and not with changes in case (camel case).
+That's because Python has a convention that says that you separate words in a variable name with underscores (snake case).
 If you abide by the convention, you've just saved yourself a working memory slot.
-To be clear, it's a completely arbitrary convention: JS uses the opposite convention (camel case) and it works fine.
+To be clear, it's a completely arbitrary convention: JS uses a different convention (camel case) and it works fine.

 We'll see many more examples of organizing code such that it saves our working memory: